STUDENTSCOMMUNITY/Students_Community/README.md

 8. **Code Review**: Participate in the code review process by responding to feedback and making necessary changes.

 ## Support

-If you have any questions or need assistance, please reach out to us through our [Discord server](https://discord.com/invite/example) or [email us](mailto:support@studentscommunity.com).
+If you have any questions or need assistance, please reach out to us through our [@StdentsCommunity](https://chat.whatsapp.com/ITQCHRQ56BTDROuf0q5Kvd) or [contact@studentscommunity.com](mailto:chaurasiyanitesh68@gmail.com).

 ---